-The Rehabilitation Research and Training Centers conduct evaluations of evidence-based and promising practices in psychiatric rehabilitation (adults) and system-of-care service delivery (children).
-They also disseminate information and provide training and technical assistance regarding effective interventions that promote recovery and self-determination (adults) and illness prevention and enhancement of resilience (children).
-Information is directed to multiple constituencies including individuals with mental illness, families, community-based organizations, federal and state agencies, advocates, educators, and researchers.
+The Rehabilitation Research and Training Centers conduct evaluations of evidence-based and promising practices in psychiatric rehabilitation (adults) and community integration (youth and young adults).
+They also disseminate information and provide training and technical assistance regarding effective interventions that promote recovery and selfdetermination (adults) and enhancement of resilience and transition-to adulthood (vouth).
+Information is directed to multiple constituencies including individuals with mental illness, families, communitybased organizations, federal and state agencies, advocates, educators, and researchers.
 The RRTCs are in a unique position to conduct comparative effectiveness research due to their long history of rigorous evaluations of innovative community-based models.
-Their extensive experience with policy-relevant implementation studies also makes them well-positioned to engage in translational research with the potential for rapid adoption of effective practices in the public sector.
+Their extensive experience with policyrelevant implementation studies also makes them well-positioned to engage in translational research with the potential for rapid adoption of effective practices in the public sector.
 Thus, they bridge the gap between science and service and have done so, by design, since the program's inception.
-There are four RRTCs, two focused on children and two on adults, co-funded by CMHS/SAMHSA and the U.S. Department of Education's (USDOE) National Institute on Disability and Rehabilitation Research.
+There are four RRTCs, two focused on transition-aged youth and two on adults, co-funded through a long-standing inter-agency agreement between CMHS/SAMHSA and the U.S. Department of Education's (USDOE) National Institute on Disability and Rehabilitation Research.